ClonyPDF home

 Varies by the specific mission, visa center, or portal

 The honest summary: these are not the same spec.
-A passport-ready photo using the 35×45 mm passport crop may happen to satisfy a mission that also accepts that size for visas, but you shouldn't assume it will — check before reusing one photo for both documents.
+A passport-ready photo using the 35×45 mm passport crop may happen to satisfy a mission that also accepts that size for visas, but you shouldn't assume it will.
+The full passport standard is on our Japan passport photo page.

 1